Skip to main content

 • treat secrets, production credentials, and destructive git commands as separate approvals

 If the environment supports both local and cloud execution, keep the trust boundary explicit.
 Local execution can see the developer’s real machine state.
 Cloud execution is easier to isolate, but it still needs clear repo, secret, and network policy.
+Good coding-agent reviews should also ask:

 Tradeoffs